 ENME 410: Design Optimization

-Introduction to design optimization.
+Prerequisite: Junior or senior standing.
+Introduction to the formal process of design optimization, including analytical and computational methods.
 Step by step design optimization techniques.
-Design optimization concepts and solution techniques .
+Design optimization concepts, necessary and sufficient optimality conditions and solution techniques.
 Solution evaluation and tradeoff exploration.
 3 credits.

 ENME 414: Computer Aided Design